ui5-next/ui5g/README.md

 you can edit ```proxies.js``` to add more proxy srevices

-also, ```eslintrc``` is exist in project directory
+also, ```eslintrc``` works

 ## About

-This generator is written by theo but some ideas come from Madeleine, and it only can generate really simple project.
+This generator is written by Theo but some ideas come from Madeleine, and it only can generate really simple project.
 Very pleased to be able to help you.